From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: LAWN Architectures: A 3-D Web of Connectivity, Sensing, and Control

 We can see that all four planes are closely interconnected, working together to support the LAWN's adaptive capabilities.
 For instance, sensing data about a nearby building informs the control plane to reroute flight paths instantly.
 Meanwhile, the data plane ensures that this sensing data, along with C2 signals, is transmitted efficiently, while maintaining network-wide awareness.
-The computing plane will process raw sensing data into actionable insights, optimize control algorithms, and balance computational loads between drones and edge servers.
+The I\&C plane will process raw sensing data into actionable insights, support distributed inference/learning, optimize control algorithms, and balance workloads between drones and edge servers.
 This tight integration allows the LAWN to respond seamlessly to rapidly changing conditions, supporting applications such as swarm coordination, disaster response, urban surveillance, package delivery, and environmental monitoring.